jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   - **unincorporated body** means an unincorporated body of persons, including a partnership, a joint venture, and the trustees of a trust
   - **unit title body corporate** means a body corporate under the Unit Titles Act 2010, other than a body corporate of a retirement village registered under the Retirement Villages Act 2003
   - **warranty** , in respect of goods supplied, means an undertaking given under the supply agreement to remedy any defect in the goods that appears during a certain period of time after the goods are supplied or before a certain level of usage is reached
+  - **water organisation** has the meaning set out in section 4 of the Local Government (Water Services) Act 2025
+  - **water services** has the meaning set out in section 4 of the Local Government (Water Services) Act 2025
   - **working day** means any day of the week other than— (a) a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign’s birthday, Te Rā Aro ki a Matariki/Matariki Observance Day, and Labour Day; and
     (ab) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday; and